 - 2 heaping cups Freshly Shredded Mozzarella – freshly shredded (8 ounces)

-Optional for garnish: Fresh Basil and/or Parsley, Mini Pepperoni
+- Optional Garnishes: Fresh Basil and/or Parsley, Mini Pepperoni, Grated Parmesan

 Instructions

-- Meanwhile, make the sauce: Heat the oil in a large pot or large deep skillet over medium heat.
+- Meanwhile, Start the Sauce: Heat the oil in a large pot or large deep skillet over medium heat.
 Add the onion and season with salt and pepper.
 Sauté until almost softened, about 3 minutes.
 Add in the garlic and red pepper flakes.
 Cook until fragrant, about 1 minute.

-- Add sausage & brown: Increase heat to medium-high and add in the sausage.
+- Add Sausage: Increase heat to medium-high and add in the italian sausage.
 Season generously with salt and pepper.
 Cook, breaking up the sausage with the back of a wooden spoon, until browned.
-(If necessary drain off some of the fat, leaving the meat and vegetables in the skillet.)
 Add the oregano, paprika, basil and tomato paste to the meat and cook, stirring, for 1-2 minutes, or until the tomato paste is slightly caramelized.
+(Tip: If necessary drain off some of the fat, leaving the meat and vegetables in the skillet, before adding in the seasonings.)

-- Add tomatoes & simmer: Add in the crushed tomatoes and sugar.
+- Add Tomatoes and Simmer: Add in the crushed tomatoes and sugar.
 Bring to a rapid simmer and immediately reduce heat to maintain simmer.
 Cook, stirring occasionally, for 12-15 minutes, or until sauce is thickened.
 Taste sauce and adjust for seasoning with salt and pepper.
 Remove from heat and let cool while you prepare the filling and drain the pasta.

-- Make ricotta filling: In a small bowl, stir together the ricotta with ¼ cup of parmesan, the nutmeg and 1/8 tsp of salt.
+- Make Ricotta Mixture: In a small bowl, stir together the ricotta with ¼ cup of parmesan, the nutmeg and 1/8 tsp of salt.
 Set aside

-- Add sauce to pasta: Add half of the sauce (about 2 ¼ cups) to the pasta and stir until well coated.
+- Add Sauce to Pasta: Add half of the sauce (about 2 ¼ cups) to the drained pasta and stir until the ziti noodles are well coated.

-- Bake: Cover loosely with foil and bake on the middle shelf in the oven for 15 minutes.
-Remove foil and continue to bake for 15 minutes, or until cheese is bubbly and golden.
+- Bake Ziti Covered: Cover the baking dish loosely with foil and bake on the middle shelf in the oven for 15 minutes.
+Uncover and Continue to Bake: Remove foil and continue to bake for 15 minutes, or until cheese is bubbly and golden.

-- Let cool slightly: Remove the casserole from the oven to a wire rack and allow to cool for 10-15 minutes before serving.
+- Let Ziti Cool Slightly: Remove the casserole from the oven to a wire rack and allow to cool for 10-15 minutes before serving.

 Video